hcilab-um/hcilab-docs/introduction/expectations.md

 * Make sure to update Dr. Irani with regards to your progress at the end of each week.

+## Annual Expectations

+* One [progress report](https://umanitoba.ca/faculties/graduate_studies/media/interactive_progress_report.pdf) each year is required prior to registration. ach Progress Report must be completed by the advisor (and if present, the co-advisor and advisory committee) and the student, and provided to the Graduate Associate Head for approval at least two weeks before the Faculty of Graduate Studies deadline.

 ## Publication Standards

 * As a MSc student, you will need to publish 3 papers before you complete your program